kobbled/ktransw_py/README.md

 the full path on the command line.

 For maximum convenience, make sure that `ktrans.exe` is also on the `PATH`.
-`ktransw` does not try to locate `ktrans.exe` on it's own, so if it is not on the `PATH`, its location must be provided by using the `--ktrans` command line option with each invocation.
+`ktransw` does not try to locate `ktrans.exe` on its own, so if it is not on the `PATH`, its location must be provided by using the `--ktrans` command line option with each invocation.